 If it springs back straight away, it’s under proofed.
 If it stays down for 2-3 seconds before returning, it’s ready.
-If it stays down for longer or doesn’t return at all it is over-proofed.
+If it stays down for longer or doesn’t return, it is over-proofed.

 #5 Careful when scoring!

 A delicate dough can also collapse when scoring.
-If you think that you’ve over-proofed the dough, don’t weaken its structure any further by slashing it.
+If you think you’ve over-proofed the dough, don’t weaken its structure by slashing it.
 Just slide it straight onto the oven, give it some steam and shut the door.

 #6 Don’t drop the bread!